 - Inspect Your Fireplace – To ensure your fireplace is in good repair throughout the cold season, ensure the damper opens and closes properly.
 Look up into the flue to make sure it’s free of obstructions.
 Also check your firebox for damaged or missing bricks or mortar, or hire a chimney sweep to do the job.

 During the cold months, it’s also important to be aware of heating safety concerns.
 Take a look at our home heating safety tips and electric heater safety rules.
-For professional smoke remediation or fire damage repair this fall and winter, contact your local PuroClean office.
+For professional smoke remediation or fire damage repair, contact your local PuroClean office.